MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-create-blanket-assembly-orders.md

 ms.search.form: 900, 901, 902, 903, 904, 907, 910, 916, 920, 921, 922, 923, 940, 941, 942, 930, 931, 932, 914, 915, 905
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: c388cdb7780e8af5a3da1c35bd31f9263df879d3
+ms.openlocfilehash: 41e682a54861857ce0ee36bbbf34924c5795b11b
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "8520506"
+ms.locfileid: "9605478"
 ---
 # <a name="create-blanket-assembly-orders"></a>Create Blanket Assembly Orders

-You can use assembly management to customise an assembly item to a customer’s request during the sales process.
+You can use assembly management to customise an assembly item to a customer's request during the sales process.
 For more information, see [Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).

  As with any other type of item, you can also create blanket sales orders for customized assembly items before periodically making the actual sales orders according to the blanket order agreement.
 This process involves several extra steps when you compare it to creating a regular blanket sales order, and it uses a variation of a linked assembly order, which is a blanket assembly order.